-Holidays: 28 days per annum (increasing with length of service), plus bank will be provided.
+Holidays: 28 days per annum (increasing with length of service), details will be provided.

 Pension: The Trust contributes to the NEST Pension Scheme.
-Full details
+Full be 9.00am - 5.00pm.

 Hours of Work: Full Time 35 hours per week.
-Normal working pattern will be appropriate, as the post may involve some evening or weekend work.
+Normal working pattern will evening or weekend work.